eclipse-archived/codewind-docs/docs/_documentations/remote-deploy-instance.md

 jane1               jane       codewind    23m   devex001   Completed    https://codewind-gatekeeper-jane1.10.98.117.7.nip.io
 ```

-The Access URL is what you use in your IDE to create a connection.
+Use the Access URL in your IDE to create a connection.

 ## Next Steps